Cybis did not produce nearly as many rose studies as Boehm or Connoisseur of Malvern, but the ones they did create are well worth looking at.

-The smallest Cybis rose offered as an individual sculpture was the Mini Rose at about an inch high and 3” wide for $95 each, available in a white, yellow, or pink colorway.
-It was first made available in the early 2000s and was supplied in a small red velvet “jewelers” type box, with the Cybis logo and trademarked phrase “Porcelains That Fire the Imagination” stamped on the inside of the lid.
+The smallest Cybis rose offered as an individual sculpture was the Mini Rose at about an inch high and 3” wide for $95 each.
+It was first made available in Spring 1987 in either yellow or pink (a white version was added during the 1990s) and was supplied in a small red velvet ‘jewelers’ box with the Cybis logo and trademarked phrase “Porcelains That Fire the Imagination” stamped on the inside of the lid.

 The mini was also offered as the Ribbon of Hope Rose (small) by adding a pink ribbon to one leaf.
 Its price of $99 reflected a slight upcharge for the addition of the ribbon.